-The University maintains a total return spending policy, which was 4.25% of the average fair market value of the previous 16 quarters ending December 31, 2018 and 2017, for the years ended June 30, 2020 and 2019, respectively.
+The University maintains a total return spending policy, which was 4.25% of the average fair market value of the previous 16 quarters ending December 31, 2019 and 2018, for the years ended June 30, 2021 and 2020, respectively.
 The University has adopted PA Trust Law Act 141, which requires a release of between 2% and 7%.
 Separating spending policy from investment policy permits asset allocation decisions to be made independently of the need for current income.
 The University's investment policy has a primary objective to achieve annualized total return, through appreciation and income, equal to or greater than the rate of inflation plus any spending and administrative expenses.
 This allows the University to maintain purchasing power of the investment pool.
 The assets are managed in a manner that will meet the primary investment objective, while attempting to limit volatility in the portfolio's market value, thereby limiting volatility in the year-to-year spending.
 The policy allows for a range of asset classes, including global equity and debt securities, real assets and alternative investments.
 The University includes its interest in perpetual trusts in endowment and funds functioning as endowment.
-Changes in the value of the endowment and funds functioning as endowment are included in the nonoperating section of the statements of activities along with the changes in long-term working capital, value of annuities and loan funds restricted in perpetuity.
+Changes in the value of the endowment and funds functioning as endowment are included in the nonoperating section of the statements of activities along with the changes in mid and long-term working capital, value of annuities and loan funds restricted in perpetuity.

 From time to time, the fair value of assets of individual donor-restricted endowment funds may fall below the level required to be maintained in perpetuity in accordance with the applicable donor gift document, creating an "underwater" endowment fund.
-There were 51 endowment funds with underwater deficiencies totaling \$0.6 million as of June 30, 2020, and six endowment funds with underwater deficiencies totaling \$0.03 million as of June 30, 2019.
+There was one endowment fund with underwater deficiencies totaling \$0.01 million as of June 30, 2021, and 51 endowment funds with underwater deficiencies totaling \$0.6 million as of June 30, 2020.